NLnetLabs/rpki-doc/source/krill/before-you-start.rst

 for the CA. If the CA is not available you just cannot create or update ROAs.
-This means you can bring Krill down to perform maintenance or migration, as long as you bring it back up within 8 hours to ensure your cryptographic objects are resigned before they go stale.
+This means you can bring Krill down to perform maintenance or migration, as long as you bring it back up within 8 hours to ensure your cryptographic objects are re-signed before they go stale.

 ..
 Note:: This scenario illustrated here also applies if you use an RPKI
           publication server offered by a third party, such as a cloud provider.